Exact results for dissipation and steady creeping flow in three-dimensional chiral active fluids: Rotating sphere

 with the formal operator expression

 The operator $\mathcal{L}_1$ is found by performing the angular integration,

 Since there is no linear ambient shear flow, we find

 \cite{Everts:2024,Everts:2024b} showed that $[\mathcal{L}_1\nabla \mathsfbi{G}](a\hat{\boldsymbol{r}})\sim\hat{\boldsymbol{r}}$ and, therefore, all linear type boundary conditions can be satisfied.
 In particular, Eq. \eqref{eq:frictionrot} can be constructed although the procedure is more complicated than the one in Sect. \ref{sec:simple}.
-However, with this procedure we can obtain results for a stationary sphere in general linear ambient flow problems, such as linear shear flow.
+However, with this procedure we can obtain results for a stationary sphere in general linear-ambient-flow problems, such as linear shear flow.

-For the effective pressure, we find using Eq. \eqref{eq:ind3p}
+For the effective pressure, we find using Eq. \eqref{eq:ind3p} that

-where we have used that $\nabla\times\boldsymbol{Q}(\boldsymbol{r})=0$.
+where we have used that $\nabla\times\boldsymbol{Q}(\boldsymbol{r})=\boldsymbol{0}$.
 Furthermore, $\tilde{p}^\infty$ (without argument) is a constant.
 It is instructive to consider the $\gamma=0$ case.
 We then find the well-known results \citep{Kim}

 where we used that the Oseen tensor is symmetric.
 Computing the curl of the Oseen tensor, we find the rotlet velocity field $-a^3(\boldsymbol{\Omega}-\boldsymbol{\Omega}^\infty)\times\nabla\left(1/r\right)$.